 If you’re already subscribed to one of the above services but are traveling outside the US, you can connect to a US VPN server and log in as normal.

-The puck drop will feature a Dallas Stars vs Tampa Bay Lightning competition.
-Both clubs have held the Stanley Cup in the past, although neither has made it this far with their current rosters.
+The puck drop will feature a Montreal Canadiens vs Tampa Bay Lightning competition.
+Both clubs have held the Stanley Cup in the past, although the Canadiens have not claimed the Cup since the 1992-1993 season.
+Meanwhile, the Lightning is returning after a 2020 win.

 See also: How to get a Canadian IP address